|Integrated Learning Standards in Early Childhood Settings: Language & Literacy

 Culture of Inclusivity

-Our credentials were designed using the CTC’s Teaching Performance Expectations to ensure our graduates create challenging but inclusive learning experiences for all high school and middle school students.
+Our credentials were designed using the CTC’s Teaching Performance Expectations to ensure our graduates create challenging but inclusive learning experiences for all.

 Imagine Your Future With a Teaching Credential, Preliminary, Early Childhood Special Education